What is storage provisioning

 When creating a virtual disk you have 2 storage provisioning type can choose from, thin provisioning and thick provisioning.
 In this article I introduced what is thin provisioning, thick provisioning, and what are the differences between them.
 I hope this could help you make a more suitable choice.

-After created a virtual machine, you still need to create backups to protect the data on these virtual disks.
-Here I recommend you a professional backup software, AOMEI Cyber Backup, for it allows you to back up multiple VMs with 2 easy steps.
+After creating a virtual machine, you still need to create backups to protect the data on these virtual disks.
+It's recommended to use professional and free VM backup software as there's no real backup option comes with VMware or Hyper-V.